Common Perceptions About Corporate-Owned Veterinary Practices:

 DISCOUNTED RATES ON VETERINARY PRODUCTS:

 - Corporations make bulk purchases (purchasing of goods in large quantities) on behalf of the many practices they own and may receive volume discounts.
 In some cases, these cost savings are passed down to their customers.
-Corporate-owned practices may offer cheaper prices on some veterinary products.
+Corporate practices may offer cheaper prices on some veterinary products.

 RELATED: